Dynamic Network Autoregressive Models for Functional Panel Data: Estimation and Asymptotic Theory

 Then, we can remove the unknown fixed effects from the model in the following manner:

 We estimate $\theta_0$ based on this expression.
-In order to consistently estimate $\theta_0$, we need to address the endogeneity issue caused by the simultaneous interactions of the response functions; that is, since $A(\bar Y_{it}, s)$ is correlated with the error term $\varepsilon_{it}(s)$ in general, simply regressing $\bm{D} \bm{Y}(s)$ on $\bm{D} \bm{H}(s)$ does not yield a consistent estimate of $\theta_0$.
+In order to consistently estimate $\theta_0$, we need to address the endogeneity issue caused by the network and dynamic interactions of the response functions.
+Specifically, $A_1(\bar Y_{it},s)$ is endogenous due to simultaneity, while one-period differencing makes $A_2(Y_{i,t-1},s)$ endogenous through the correlation with $\varepsilon_{i,t-1}(s)$.
+Hence, simply regressing $\bm{D} \bm{Y}(s)$ on $\bm{D} \bm{H}(s)$ does not yield a consistent estimate of $\theta_0$.
 To tackle this issue, we employ an instrumental variable (IV) approach.